princeton-logion/logion-app/docs/hardware.md

 Nearly every computer nowadays has both a central processing unit (CPU) and graphics processing unit (GPU).
 Both are processors that use memory to store/access data, perform calculations, and execute instructions.
 CPUs handle general-purpose computing tasks (word processors, web browsing, etc.); GPUs handle computationally expensive, high-throughput tasks (video games, training AI models, etc.).

-## How hardware affects Logion
+## Supported GPUs

-Logion is designed to run on both a local machine's CPU and GPU.
-When a user runs Logion, the app detects which type of GPU is available on the host machine.
-If the machine has a compatible GPU, Logion utilizes that GPU to generate any predictions.
-If a GPU is unavailable, Logion defaults to the machine's CPU.
-Logion is compatible with the following types of GPUs:
+Logion uses both CPUs and GPUs.
+When a user runs Logion on a local device, the app detects which type of GPU is available.
+If the device has a compatible GPU, Logion uses that GPU to generate predictions.
+If a GPU is unavailable, Logion defaults to the device's CPU.
+Logion is compatible with the following GPUs:

 - Nvidia
 - Apple Silicon (M-chip)

-- Intel Graphics
+Unfortunately, Logion doesn't support Intel graphics at this time.

+## Hardware processing speed

 Our team's internal experiments suggest that, when executing Logion's error detection task on a sequence of 122 words in Byzantine Greek, CPUs on both Mac and Windows devices require about 20 minutes of processing time.
 By comparison, an Apple M-chip requires about 8 minutes of processing time.